bachng2017/RENAT/README.md

     - $RENAT_PATH/config/device.yaml: device's IP
     - $RENAT_PATH/config/auth.yaml: authentication (username/password)
     - $RENAT_PATH/config/template.yaml(optional): in case current templates are not fit for your devices

+    Notes: By default, `config` is a symbolic link to `misc/config.sample`.
+Change it to other permanent path to keep your configurations if it is necessary.

-See [Create scenarios](#create-scenarios) for more detail about creating a sample to interact with routers.
+See [Create scenarios](#create-scenarios) for more details about creating a sample to interact with routers.

 ## Installation by Ansible